rubymonsters/ruby-for-beginners/15_everything_an_object.md

 In Ruby everything is an object: Numbers are objects, strings, arrays and hashes are objects.
 Even classes are objects.

-Well, actually this is not completely true: not *everything* is an object, but almost everything, and that's good enough to know for now.
+Well, although Rubyist like saying this, it actually is not completely true: not *everything* is an object, but almost everything, and that's good enough to know for now.

 #### Objects have classes